moongazer07/RayTracer/raytracer/BVH/bvh.md

     How to compute a box?

+    Create a structure Box,
+    that will keep two vectors:
+    bottom left nearest point
+    top right furthers point

+    Create a methods for it:

+    update the box, which will take
+    min and max points and then update the values Primarily the vlues inside let be equal to inf

+    find the box (triangle)

+    build the box (sphere)

+    build the box (node)

     We have three normals { (1, 0, 0) -- normal for y, z axis plane
                             (0, 1, 0) -- normal for x, z axis plane
                             (0, 0, 1) -- normal for x, y axis plane
                            }

         Triangle:

-            we want to find the distance for every point, h       how far is it from the origin of the coordinates.
+            we want to find the distance for every point, how far is it from the origin of the coordinates.

     Say if we want to find the distance from the point projection on the plane (Y,Z), we have to use (1,0,0) normal